©

 Corail in Corsica :

-As a symbol of protection, wealth and connection with the sea, red coral from the Mediterranean is an integral part of Corsican customs and traditions, particularly in coastal regions such as the Sartenais Valinco Taravo.
-Used for centuries in crafts, jewellery and popular beliefs, coral is much more than a precious material: it is a strong element of Corsica’s cultural heritage and identity.
+A symbol of protection, wealth and connection with the sea, red coral from the Mediterranean is an integral part of Corsican customs and traditions, particularly in coastal regions such as Sartenais Valinco Taravo.
+Used for centuries in crafts, jewellery and popular beliefs, coral is much more than just a precious material: it’s a key part of Corsica’s cultural heritage and identity.

-Fished in the traditional way off the Corsican coast, particularly near the Propriano region, red coral is often associated with protective objects, jewellery passed down from generation to generation, and even religious and symbolic practices.
-Its use dates back to Antiquity and is still found today in many Corsican craft creations.
+Traditionally fished off the coast of Corsica, particularly near the Propriano region, red coral is often associated with protective objects, jewellery handed down from generation to generation, and even religious and symbolic practices.
+Its use dates back to ancient times, and it is still used today in many Corsican crafts.

 03